SummerSlam (2008): Storylines

 The primary rivalry on the Raw brand heading into SummerSlam was between John Cena and Batista.
-On the July 21 edition of Raw, Batista faced CM Punk for the World Heavyweight Championship in a rematch from The Great American Bash.
+On the July 21 episode of Raw, Batista faced CM Punk for the World Heavyweight Championship in a rematch from The Great American Bash.
 John "Bradshaw" Layfield (JBL) ran into the ring, trying to avoid a vengeful John Cena.
 When Cena looked to punch JBL, he ducked and Batista was hit instead.
 Batista started a brawl against Cena and the two eventually fought until referees broke it up.
 The next week, Batista claimed that he had no problems with Cena, who had a hard time believing it.
 Later that night, Cena and Batista beat JBL and Kane in a tag-team match.
 New General Manager Mike Adamle announced that the two men would face off at SummerSlam, making it the first time ever that the two men had faced off against each other, a match that had been six years in the making.
-Both men won the World Tag Team Championship against Cody Rhodes and Ted DiBiase Jr. in a tag team match.
+Both men won the World Tag Team Championship against Cody Rhodes and Ted DiBiase Jr..
 They lost the title a week later in a rematch.

 Another main feud on the Raw brand was between John "Bradshaw" Layfield (JBL) and CM Punk for the World Heavyweight Championship.
 JBL became the number one contender for Punk's title, when he pinned Punk in a two-on-one handicap match, which also featured Chris Jericho as JBL's tag team partner.

 The main feud on the ECW brand was between Mark Henry and Matt Hardy over the ECW Championship.
-On the July 22 episode of ECW on Syfy, Hardy won the right to face Henry at SummerSlam after winning a Fatal Four-Way match against Finlay, The Miz and John Morrison.
+On the July 22 episode of ECW on Syfy, Hardy won the right to face Henry at SummerSlam after winning a fatal four-way match against Finlay, The Miz, and John Morrison.